February Stop in Arizona

 A Desert Trailer Park

-and campground for weary auto travelers on the famous Highway 80.
+It was fun imagining this place in 1927.
+That's when it first opened as a trailer park and campground, for weary auto travelers on the famous Highway 80.

 Ghost Trailer Park